 Security and Compliance:

-• Complete audit trails for SOC2 and GDPR compliance
+- Complete audit trails for security review and governance workflows

 Deployment and Performance: